How to Swaddle Your Baby to Keep Them Comfy and Safe

 • Make sure the blanket is snug, but not too tight – your baby should be able to move their hips and legs (the American Academy of Pediatrics say you should be able to 2-3 fingers between the swaddle their chest)

-• Make your baby is not at risk for overheating, and is not overbundled or wearing appropriate sleep clothes
+• Make your baby is not at risk for overheating and is not overbundled (here's how to dress baby for a perfect night's sleep)

 • Remove the swaddle when your baby wakes up